get-select/dbt-snowflake-query-tags/README.md

 select ...
 ```

-Using a non-mapping type in the `query_tag` config will result in a warning, and the config being ignored.
+Note that using a non-mapping type in the `query_tag` config will result in a warning, and the config being ignored.

 Model
 ```sql